-Considered to be one of the most common allergies in the UK, hay fever, also known as allergic rhinitis, affects around 13 million people across the UK alone.
-Although relatively low-risk, hay fever can be considerably debilitating for sufferers, and can significantly impact their quality of life – but how long does hay fever actually last?
+Considered one of the most common allergies in the UK, hay fever, also known as allergic rhinitis, affects approximately 13 million people in the UK alone.
+Although relatively low-risk, hay fever can be considerably debilitating for sufferers and can significantly impact their quality of life, but how long does hay fever actually last?

 If you’re in the dark about the longevity of this common allergy, then today you should find everything you need to know about what to expect, how to tackle your symptoms and be prepared for summer.